FPT Approximation of Generalised Hypertree Width for Bounded Intersection Hypergraphs

-To prove that the size of the output $S$ of $\mathit{AppSep}$ matches the required upper bound, we observe that the the output is the union of several sets $S_1, \dots, S_q$ each of which is in a family returned by an application of $\gcaalg$.
+To prove that the size of the output $S$ of $\mathit{AppSep}$ matches the required upper bound, we observe that the output is the union of several sets $S_1, \dots, S_q$ each of which is in a family returned by an application of $\gcaalg$.
 This guarantees that $\rho(S_i) \leq(3k+d+1)k_0$.
-It only remains to show that $q \leq 2k_0-1$.
-To this end we observe that the recursive applications invoking $\gcaalg$ can be naturally organised into a recursion tree where each node has two children, accounting for the recursive applications in lines 14 and 15 (the applications on lines 4 and 7 are not relevant since there is no invocation of $\gcaalg$ associated with them).
+It only remains to show that $q \leq 2k_0-1$ ($q$ is the number of sets $S_1,\dots,S_q$ whose union make up $S$).
+To this end we observe that the recursive applications invoking $\gcaalg$ can be naturally organised into a recursion tree where each node has two children, accounting for the recursive applications in Lines 14 and 15 (the applications on Lines 4 and 7 are not relevant since there is no invocation of $\gcaalg$ associated with them).
 Then $q$ is simply the number of nodes of the tree.
-By a simple induction we observe that if $k_1$ and $k_2$ are the numbers as obtained in line 13 then $k_1+k_2 \leq k_0$ and the number of nodes rooted by children of the tree is at most $2k_1-1$ and $2k_2-1$, respectively.
-Hence the total number of nodes, accounting for the root, is at most $(2k_1-1)+(2k_2-1)+1 \leq 2(k_1+k_2)-1 \leq 2k_0-1$ as required.
+By a simple induction we observe that if $k_1$ and $k_2$ are the numbers as obtained in Line 13 then $k_1+k_2 \leq k_0$ and the number of nodes rooted by children of the tree is at most $2k_1-1$ and $2k_2-1$, respectively.
+Hence, the total number of nodes, accounting for the root, is at most $(2k_1-1)+(2k_2-1)+1 \leq 2(k_1+k_2)-1 \leq 2k_0-1$ as required.